-The Vienna Opera Ball is the social highlight of Vienna’s great and famous, attracting celebrities from all over the world every year.
-You need to have some cash, though.
-Here is a guide of what to expect and how to order tickets for the Vienna Opera Ball 2017.
+The Vienna Opera Ball is our social business card.
+We use this soft power tool to celebrate Vienna’s joyful lifestyle, and to attract celebrities from all over the world.
+The Wiener Opernball is Austria’s largest meeting point for art celebrities, entrepreneurs and politicians.
+Here is a guide of what to expect and how to get tickets for the Vienna Opera Ball 2019 (even when sold out).

 The Vienna Opera Ball In Brief

-Around 360 young debutants in white ball gowns and tuxedos kick off the event by promenading into the ball arena and waltzing off into the evening.
+To kick off the Opera ball, around 300 young debutants in white ball gowns and tuxedos promenade into the ball arena and waltz off into the evening.

-The traditional quadrille dancing takes places three times during the evening: at midnight and 4am (Fledermaus quadrille by Johann Strauss) and at 2am (Orpheus quadrille by Johann Strauss).
+The traditional quadrille dancing takes places three times during the evening: at midnight and 4.00am (Fledermaus quadrille by Johann Strauss) and at 2am (Orpheus quadrille by Johann Strauss).
+When you hear the Fledermaus quadrille, it’s time to start packing your things…

 Will you see celebrities?
 Definitely.
-The Austrian president of state and other top ranking politicians are regulars, alongside (international) business people, former Bond girls, actors and common beauty queens.
-They usually reside in the best boxes, from where they watch the waltz dancing crowd in the main area – and the dozens of TV cameras observing them from the opposite boxes.
+Among the ball regulars you will find the Austrian President of State and other top ranking politicians, alongside business people from all over the world, former Bond girls, actors and beauty queens.
+Almost ritually, they would reside in the top boxes, from where they watch the waltz dancing crowd in the main area – while dozens of TV cameras film them from the opposite boxes.

 How To Get Tickets For the Vienna Opera Ball